spring-projects/spring-integration-extensions/spring-integration-hazelcast/README.md

 3. Supported cache event types for IList, ISet and IQueue : ADDED, REMOVED.
 4. There is no need to cache event type definition for ITopic.

 * **cache-listening-policy :** Specifies cache listening policy as SINGLE or ALL.
 It is optional attribute and its default value is SINGLE.
-Each Hazelcast inbound channel adapter which listens same cache object with same cache-events attribute, can receive a single event message or all event messages.
-If this is ALL, all Hazelcast inbound channel adapters which listens same cache object with same cache-events attribute, will receive same event messages.
-If this is SINGLE, they will receive unique event messages.
+Each Hazelcast CQ inbound channel adapter listening same cache object with same cache-events attribute, can receive a single event message or all event messages.
+If it is ALL, all Hazelcast CQ inbound channel adapters listening same cache object with same cache-events attribute, will receive same event messages.
+If it is SINGLE, they will receive unique event messages.

 Sample namespace and schemaLocation definitions are as follows :
 ```